Procedures for Handling Missing Marks

 All missing marks for coursework, problems classes, mid-term tests, etc. will be

 investigated by the staff member responsible for returning the marks.
-In cases of bona fide absence, e.g. due to illness (see also
+In cases

-Mitigating Circumstances), an appropriate
+when there are valid Mitigating Circumstances, an appropriate

 substitute mark will be used when calculating the returned mark for the module.
 Each

-obtained by the student in a similar assessment, as follows:
+in a similar assessment, as follows:

 For a missing test, the student's performance on an equivalent test on the same